- Fares & Tolls

 Service animals are welcome.
 Most of our objects at the New York Transit Museum, including the train cars, can be touched.

 The New York Transit Museum is quietest between 1:00PM–4:00PM, Monday-Friday.
 Please note that weekends and holidays can be very crowded.
 A quiet room is offered during our Special Day for Special Kids program.
+Prepare for your trip by reviewing our social narrative for an independent visit to the New York Transit Museum.

 PROGRAM AND SPECIAL EVENT RESERVATIONS